mwelzl/draft-iccrg-pacing/draft-irtf-iccrg-pacing.md

 # Motivations for Pacing

-Pacing is an old idea which did not see much deployment for decades.
+Pacing is an old idea that did not see much deployment for decades.
 This may be due to the need for efficient fine-grain timers, which were not previously available in software.
 Also, at least one early analysis has documented disadvantages of pacing, primarily in terms of throughput {{UnderstandingPacing}}.
 At the time of